syncfusion-content/ej2-angular-docs/ej2-angular/check-box/how-to/name-and-value-in-form-submit.md

 ---
 layout: post
-title: Name and value in form submit in Angular CheckBox Component | Syncfusion
+title: Name and value in form submit in Angular Checkbox Component | Syncfusion
-description: Learn here all about name and value in form submit in Syncfusion Essential Angular CheckBox component its elements and more.
+description: Learn here all about name and value in form submit in Syncfusion Essential Angular Checkbox component its elements and more.
 platform: ej2-angular
 control: Name and value in form submit
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Name and value in form submit in Angular CheckBox Component
+# Name and value in form submit in Angular Checkbox Component

 The [`name`](https://ej2.syncfusion.com/angular/documentation/api/check-box/#name) attribute of the CheckBox is used to group Checkboxes.
 When the Checkboxes are grouped in form, the checked items [`value`](https://ej2.syncfusion.com/angular/documentation/api/check-box/#value) attribute will post to the server on form submit